Home » ABA Therapy » Mastering Self Monitor ABA Techniques: A Practical Guide to Behavior Success

 1. Enhanced Self-Awareness

-By tracking their behavior consistently, individuals can better understand their habits, triggers, and progress.
-This heightened self-awareness is often the first step towards meaningful change.
+When a person monitors their behavior, they can understand their habits, triggers, and progress much better.
+It is usually the first step towards change.

 2. Promotes Independence